- Candid Collab

 Storyboarding doesn’t require fancy tools, but here are some materials that can help you get started:

-Pen and Paper: The simplest and most accessible option.
-Draw a grid of boxes, and start sketching.📝
+Pen and paper: The most straightforward and most accessible option.
+Take the old-school fail-safe and draw a grid of boxes, then start sketching.

 Whiteboards: Great for brainstorming with teams or making quick adjustments.

-Miro/Mural/Figjam: Collaborative online whiteboards that are perfect for team projects.
+Miro/Mural/Figjam: A collaborative online whiteboard is perfect for team projects.

 Storyboard That: An intuitive, drag-and-drop storyboard creator.

-Adobe Illustrator: For more design-savvy entrepreneurs who want full control over the look of their storyboard.
+Adobe Illustrator: This is for more design-savvy entrepreneurs who want complete control over the look of their storyboard.

 Whatever tool you use, the goal is to make sure it’s clear, intuitive, and easy to edit as your ideas evolve.